 No, I have not forgotten that I also have to prepare physically for the Arizona Trail.
 On the PCT I lived on ibuprofen for the first few weeks because my back and neck were hurting really bad.
-This, I guess was a result of a combination of having a wrong posture for years, working on my laptop a lot and a backpack that is too heavy.
+This, I guess was a result of a combination of having a wrong posture for years, working on my laptop a lot, and carrying a backpack that is too heavy.

 As you have read, I’ve already tackled the weight of my backpack by purchasing lighter items.
 In addition, I am strengthening my back by doing a daily yoga class.
-I already notice a huge difference, even after a long day of writing articles, I have no pain in my back and neck (which was always the case before).
+I have already noticed a huge difference, even after a long day of writing articles, I have no pain in my back and neck (which was always the case before).

 I also go hiking regularly and once or twice a week I carry my big backpack.
 I’m putting more weight in my backpack every time I go out, so I can get used to that too.
 So far it’s going great.
 Even with 12 kilos (26.5 pounds), I don’t experience any pain.
 Let’s hope it stays that way!

 Follow my adventure!